muppet3000/homeassistant-grott/info.md

 This integration is designed to replace the use of the [growatt-server-api](https://github.com/muppet3000/homeassistant-growatt_server_api) Integration which has had numerous problems due to API instability)

+NOTE - While it is probably possible to run both this Integration and the `growatt-server-api` integration at the same time, it is not advised.
+I recommend disabling the previous integration to avoid clashes.

 If anyone wants to say 'thanks' for the integration, feel free to click something below.....

 [![bmab_badge](https://img.shields.io/badge/Buy_Me-A_Beer-FFDD00.svg?style=for-the-badge&logo=buymeacoffee)](https://www.buymeacoffee.com/muppet3000)